 Undergraduates with an Economics background (or similar) would definitely feel that it is like tailor-made programme.
 Students choosing between majors in Finance and Economics would also find this programme very valuable as it covers both, allowing you to take one more year to establish your career direction.

 Quing is now working as an Economics Analyst for the Bank of China, Hong Kong.Quing Mao.

 Details of funding opportunities, including opportunities for continuing students, alumni and country-specific scholarships, are available via our website.

 Suitable for graduates with an upper second class honours degree (2:1, GPA 3.0/4.0) and the following previously studies modules: microeconomics, macroeconomics and one quantitative module (econometrics is also desirable).

 Applications will be considered from recent graduates with a good Honours degree or equivalent from an approved university.

-Applicants whose first language is not English will be required to pass either IELTS/TOEFL exams, obtaining a minimum score of IELTS band 6.5 or 570 in TOEFL (230 for computer-based marking).
+Applicants whose first language is not English will be required to pass an IELTS exam, obtaining a minimum score of 6.5 with a minimum of 5.5 in each subscore.

 Name: Postgraduate Admissions Office, Cardiff Business School